shemanaev/node-lpt/README.md

 High level binding to deal with parallel ports.

-**Important**: It works only under linux and uses parport driver, so you might need to compile kernel with required drivers (for gentoo mostly).
+**Important**: this module works only under linux through the `parport` driver, so you might need to compile kernel or modules (on gentoo mostly).

 ## Installation